 Unemployment increased with many people losing their jobs or on furlough to add economic stresses to families, many of these were already living in precarious situations.
 National figures show that domestic violence increased during lockdown and also calls to children’s helplines.

-While the road back from lockdown appeared to be happening over the summer some people have been left worrying about the future and how they’ll manage if another lockdown is imposed in the near future.
+While the road back from lockdown appeared to be happening over the summer in 2020, we then entered a new Covid-19 phase and a return to lockdown as winter kicked in.
+Now that the hope of the vaccine rollout will ensure a return to normal, some people have been left worrying about the future and how they’ll manage if another lockdown is imposed in the near future.

 Children’s mental health has suffered greatly during lockdown, not able to see their friends, being cooped up at home most days, having to be homeschooled by parents who might not have a good command of the English language, adding to the growing presence among families around school anxiety.